gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 <br /><img src="./custom-spread-operator.png" alt="Custom Spread Operator" /><br />

-[Spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) denoted by **…** (3 dots) in javascript basically takes an array or object or string and can **copy or expand or concat or merge** its items to an another variable.
+In javascript [Spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) denoted by **…** (3 dots), basically takes an array or object or string and can **copy or expand or concat or merge** its items to an another variable.

 And we will not be looking into [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#Rest_syntax_parameters) which looks similar to spread operator but used for destructing array and objects.